Astrokojo/legacy-familytree-app/familytree/worklog.md

-Handle form submission
+Handle form submission to api
-~Integrate the GoJS~
 arrange final component
 work on deployment
 add tests
-Add REadme
-have the form state save any new inputs into a const array(dataNodearray) then send that to be used by the diagram
+check out npm package Concurrently and install it
+Have diagram fonts be calligraphy

+~Integrate the GoJS~
+~Add REadme~